covcom/205CDE/07 JavaScript syntax/workspace/spec/README.md

 ## Running the Tests

 The acceptance tests are run from the terminal.
+There are several optional flags you should try.
+Find out what the `--concise` and `--fail-fast` flags do.
 ```
-casperjs test basic-math-spec.js
+casperjs test basic-math-spec.js --concise --fail-fast
 ```

 ## Test Your Knowledge